 Skin aging and nutrition are such a hot topic lately.
 What vitamins are good for aging skin?
 Why are vitamins important for skin health?
 Did you know that smart nutrition is an excellent preventive measure for collagen production in your skin?
 Let’s discuss.

-Your Skin and Aging Effects!
+Your Skin And Aging Effects!

 The skin is the largest organ of the body.
 The aging process also significantly affects it, especially during the perimenopause and menopause stages in life.